-Clicking on the link will display a dashboard breaking down the recipients:
+You can click on the title to display a dashboard breaking down the delivery:

-.. and clicking on each one will show more information.
-Make sure there are no errors and that the Delivered shows at least 1.
+... and clicking on each tile shows more information.
+Make sure there are no errors and that Delivered shows at least 1.

 I didn't receive an email/phone call/SMS/push notification